DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 We'll begin in Maya.
 You'll need to open your Maya scene or the one I've provided you with in this repository.

-The scene I've provided you with contains a simple model of some sort of proximity mine.
+The scene I've provided you with contains a simple model of some sort of.. *proximity mine?*

 <br>